Website Load Time Statistics And Facts 2024

 A one-second delay in web page load time results in 16% lower user satisfaction.
 This drop means that people will be less likely to return to the slow-loading page.
 It also means that bounce rates will be higher and sales rates lower.

 This single extra second of loading time can mean the difference between a new customer connection and a lost customer.
-Consider that each year, businesses lose $18 billion due to abandoned online retailer shopping carts.
+A one-second delay in page load speed will result in a 7% loss in conversions.
+Consider that each year, businesses lose $260 billion due to abandoned online retailer shopping carts.

 Web Page Load Time And SEO